yogendrap/PlZoo/core/lib/Entity/ReadMe.md

    var Ajay = new User({username:'Ajay'});

-Points-
+###Features of Entity
++ CRUD operation on entity.
++ Permission on Entity (CRUD operation wise).
++ Permission on field bases.

+###Functionality
-All entity must be stored in mongodb.
++ All entity must be stored in mongodb.
-Entity configuration can be stored in mongodb -> redis.
++ Entity configuration can be stored in mongodb -> redis.
-CRUD operation on entity.
-Permission on Entity (CRUD operation wise).
-Permission on field bases.